apache/incubator-streampark-website/docs/connector/2-jdbc.md

 ## JDBC read

-In `StreamPark`, `JdbcSource` is used to read data, and according to the data `offset` to read data can be replayed, we look at the specific how to use `JdbcSource` to read data, if the demand is as follows
+In `Apache StreamPark`, `JdbcSource` is used to read data, and according to the data `offset` to read data can be replayed, we look at the specific how to use `JdbcSource` to read data, if the demand is as follows

 <div class="counter">